flaggz/mainplate/README.md

 | 3U / 9U | diff > 15 s/d | warning — possible balance wheel poise issue |
 | 6U / 12U | diff > 15 s/d | warning — check lever or hairspring |

+---

 ### Collection Log

 Each watch in the collection has a service diary (revisions, part replacements, etc.) with optional cost and category per entry.
+All service costs roll up into the total cost basis for gain/loss tracking.

+---

 ### Wishlist

 The collection page includes a dedicated **Wishlist** tab for watches you want to acquire.
 Wishlist entries support the same fields as owned watches and can be promoted to the active collection at any time.

+---

 ### Sold Watches

 Watches in the collection can be marked as sold with a sale date and sale price.
 Sold items move to a dedicated tab with a **gain/loss** calculation (sale price minus purchase + service costs).

+---

 ### Categories

 Log entry categories are managed from Settings with a **name + color** per category.
+A built-in color picker with live hex preview makes it easy to assign distinct colours.
 The same category list is shared across flip logs, collection logs, and inventory, ensuring consistency throughout the app.

+---

 ### Watch Lookup

 When adding a new flip or collection watch, a **Chrono24 search** field appears at the top of the form.
 Type a brand, model, or reference number and select a result to auto-fill brand, model, reference, year, and market price.
 If a photo is available, it is downloaded and attached automatically.
+Search is debounced (500 ms) and results are cached per session.
 The feature degrades gracefully if Chrono24 is unreachable.

+---

-### Inline Editing
+### Inline Editing & Sorting

 Flips and collection watches can be edited directly **inline in the list table** without navigating to a separate page, keeping the workflow fast.
+All tables support **clickable column headers** for sorting — ascending/descending toggle with smart type detection: numeric, date (all three common formats), and text.
+Destructive actions use an **inline Yes/No confirmation popover** that auto-dismisses after 5 seconds, avoiding disruptive modal dialogs.

+---

+### Dark Mode

+A built-in **light/dark theme toggle** is available from every page.
+Your preference is saved to localStorage and applied immediately on load — no flash of unstyled content.

+---

 ### Export / Import

 Full backup and restore from Settings or Dashboard.
 The export is a **ZIP archive** containing `data.json` (all tables) plus the `images/` directory.
 Import accepts both the new ZIP format and the legacy plain-JSON format.
+ZIP files are detected automatically by magic bytes — no extension guessing.

+---

 ### Internationalisation

 UI language is switchable from Settings.
 Translations live in `lang/en.json` and are also available in Italian, German, French, and Spanish (`lang/it.json`, `de.json`, `fr.json`, `es.json`).
+Number formatting adapts to locale (e.g. Italian `1.234,56` vs. standard `1234.56`).

 ---